svenwal/gaszaehler-home-assistant-esphome/README.md

 I am not using the [Home Assistant Addon](https://www.home-assistant.io/addons/esphome/) which is the easiest way to get started but instead did all the work on my laptop (MacBook Pro) where I have installed `esphome` using [Homebrew](https://brew.sh/) with `brew install esphome`.

-Whatever way you choose for the very first initial flash the ESP8266 needs to be connect to your computer using a USB micro cable.
+Whatever way you choose for the very first initial flash the ESP8266 needs to be connected to your computer using a USB micro cable.

 For this guide I assume you have also installed ESPHome locally on your computer and the ESP8266 is connected to your computer.